-Accreditation from both the Institute of Mechanical Engineers and The Institution of Engineering and Technology (IET) is currently being sought for our Mechanical Engineering courses.
+Accreditation from both the Institute of Mechanical Engineers (IMechE) and the Institution of Engineering and Technology (IET) is currently being sought for our Mechanical Engineering courses.

-The courses delivered in part-time (day-release) mode are accredited to the same level as the full-time courses, providing all students with equal recognition.
+Accreditation for courses delivered in part-time (day-release) mode is also being sought to provide the same level as the full-time courses, providing all students with equal recognition.

 Students entering directly into third year of the course should enquire as to the accreditation status.

 All of our degrees have a common first year, allowing you to experience a range of subjects before deciding on the course you wish to follow.
 You will study Mathematics, and the underlying concepts of Electrical, Mechanical, Materials, and Production Engineering.
 You will undertake laboratory work; and utilise your new production knowledge to build and test a design.

 In the second year, you will extend your knowledge of the engineering technologies and management, create design specifications, and become proficient in the use of a 3D CAD package.
 You will also learn the role and responsibilities of a professional engineer.

 Following the second academic year, you are encouraged to undertake a placement year in industry, thereby improving your employment prospects and forming part of your record of professional development as an Incorporated or Chartered Engineer.

 In your final year, you will complete an individual project, further develop your integrative approach to designing electro-mechanical systems, develop global management skills, and learn how to convert an idea into a commercial venture.